 By now you’re probably exhausted, so retire to your hotel and enjoy a quiet night.
 I stayed at the Quality Inn and Suites Bay Front.
 You’ll have everything you need here as each room comes with a coffee maker, microwave and refrigerator.
 They also offer facilities such as a pool, hot tub and fitness centre.
 Grab a bite to eat at the restaurant or order some room service and relax.
-If you’d like to explore a little more, downtown Sault Ste Marie is just behind the hotel where you can grab a bite to eat and do a little shopping.
+If you’d like to explore a little more, downtown Sault Ste Marie is just behind the hotel where you can enjoy one of their great local restaurants and do a little shopping.
 Another option is to head for the waterfront and enjoy a stroll along the Hub Trail.

 There aren’t many restaurants or gas stations along the route, so fill up before leaving Sault Ste Marie to avoid any mishaps.
 You’ll find some hearty meals in Wawa, but if you don’t go that far then be sure to stop at the Voyageur’s Lodge and Cookhouse.
 If you want to spend a few days exploring this area (which you can easily), this is a good place to call home base – the food is tasty too!

 This is when staying at the Quality Inn & Suites Bay Front comes in handy.
-Roll out of bed and across the street for an 8am departure on the Agawa Canyon Tour Train!
+Roll out of bed and across the street for an 8:00am departure on the Agawa Canyon Tour Train!
 Only accessible by train, you don’t want to be late for this one.
 They WILL leave without you!
 Arrive at 7:30am to see the train come in and grab a great seat.
-Especially during the autumn season (September 16 til they close October 15), you’ll want to arrive early so you can have first pick of your seat.
-While the views are that much more spectacular with the autumn colours, this is their peak season.
+Especially during the autumn season (mid-September to mid-October), you’ll want to arrive early so you can have the first pick of your seat.
 If you’re like me and like to enjoy your nature as pristine as possible, I suggest visiting in the summer months.

-Tip: Grab a seat on the side facing the hotel.
+INSIDER TIP: Grab a seat on the side facing the hotel.
 The majority of the highlights along the ride to the canyon are on this side!
 For more tips like this, check out my full guide to the Agawa Canyon!

 By now you’re probably starving, and rightfully so – you just did quite the trek!
 While you can pack a lunch, if you’re anything like me (aka NOT a morning person), you wouldn’t have had time for that.
-Head to the dining car and grab some grub to refuel.
-I had their Prime Rib Melt with a side salad and it was just what I needed.
-You’ll be ready for a nap, but if you’re a trooper I suggest staying up and taking in the sights on the way back to The Soo.
+Head to the snack car and grab some grub to refuel.
+At this point you’ll probably be ready for a nap, but if you’re a trooper I suggest staying up and taking in the sights on the way back to Sault Ste Marie.

-Day Five :: Goodbye Sault Ste Marie, Hello Again Sudbury
+Day 5: Goodbye Sault Ste Marie, Hello Again Sudbury

 It’ll be tough to say goodbye to The Soo, but it’s one of those places that you have a feeling you’ll return to… possibly for the Batchewana Pow Wow?
 Wave farewell as you hop on the TransCanada heading east back towards Sudbury.
-You can do this in a straight shot, but I suggest taking a 45 minute detour to a hidden natural gem – the AY Jackson Lookout.
+You can do this in a straight shot, but I suggest taking a 45 minute detour to a hidden natural gem – Onaping Falls and the AY Jackson Lookout.
 It’s a nice way to break up the drive and not something you’ll want to miss.
 Just head up the 144 to the 15 towards Timmins and it’ll appear on your right.
-I’ll give you the full low down in a future blog post!

-Depending on your arrival time, you have a few options.
-I suggest hunting for graffiti in downtown Sudbury if you didn’t do this on your first night in town.
-Adding such a vibrant vibe to the city, these murals brighten many corners of the city.
-Be sure to check out their newest mural which was added only a few weekends ago!
 Or if you’d rather get a dose of nature, head to the Lake Laurentian Conservation Area.
 It offers 13 hiking trails with a number of lookouts.
 You can also take the canoe or kayak out for a dip, or return in the winter to enjoy some of their ski trails.
-I chose the Chicadee loop which had a few rocky spots but offers beautiful views of Lake Laurentian.
+I chose the Chickadee loop which had a few rocky spots but offers beautiful views of Lake Laurentian.
 It’s a great spot for a quick dose of nature, but you can also easily enjoy a full day here.
 Oh, and there’s no entrance fee – yahoo!

 Calling it a night, this time I stayed at the Fairfield Inn & Suites Sudbury.
 On the other side of town, it’s a great spot if you’re looking to do a little shopping at larger department stores.
 The hotel itself is great with a pool and hot tub which features an adults-only hour from 10-11pm.
 I don’t know about you, but I love using the pool with no kids around!
 The rooms are bright and cheerful with accents of sky blue, offering a coffee maker and refrigerator to guests.
 A continental breakfast is included with the rate, making it a popular choice for families while in town.